30 May Amazing Nara: Temples, Shrines and Deer

 Todai-Ji is the largest wooden building in the world, hosting the Great Buddha Vairocana, the largest bronze statue worldwide.
 This is all the most impressive considering that the original temple – dating back to the 8th Century and repeatedly damaged or destroyed by earthquakes and fires – was much bigger, as was the statue.

 The charm of Todai-Ji goes way beyond its size and the Buddha Statue.

-All of a sudden, I realised that I had spent hours in the amazing Nara park, and I could have stayed longer if only the temples weren’t closing so early.
-Time to take the train back to Kyoto, relishing with the images of an unforgettable site.
+All of a sudden, I realized that I had spent hours in the amazing Nara park, and I could have stayed longer if only the temples weren’t closing so early.
+Time to take the train back to Kyoto, relishing with the images of an unforgettable ancient site.

 How to go to Nara: